Car Accident Shoulder Injury Settlement Guide

-One of the most frequent shoulder injuries in a car accident is a rotator cuff injury, which makes it a major focus in many car accident lawsuits.
+One of the most frequent shoulder injuries in a car accident is a rotator cuff injury, which makes it a major focus in many car accident settlements.
 A torn rotator cuff is painful and debilitating, and can seriously limit your range of motion, making completing your daily tasks a chore.
 Fortunately, these types of injuries are usually temporary, but in the short term they can completely change a person’s life.

 What Is a Rotator Cuff Tear?

-A tear happens when one of the four tendons suffers injury.
+A rotator cuff tear happens when one of the four tendons suffers injury.
 Rotator cuff tears can occur from repetitive use, but they are common in car accidents.

 Insurance companies are notorious in car accident claims for trying to argue that your torn rotator cuff is a degenerative condition and not related to your car accident.

 Rear-End Collisions and Rotator Cuff Tears

 Almost any kind of car accident can cause a shoulder injury such as a rotator cuff tear.
 But one of the most common injuries to the rotator cuff occurs in a a rear-end collision.